-All students in Clinton Jr. High School shall possess the knowledge and skills necessary to make healthy choices that promote healthy lifestyles.
-All staff members in Clinton Jr. High School are encouraged to model a lifestyle of healthy eating patterns and moderate physical activity as a valuable part of their daily lives.
+All students in the Jones County School District shall possess the knowledge and skills necessary to make healthy choices that promote healthy lifestyles.
+All staff members in the Jones County School District are encouraged to model a lifestyle of healthy eating patterns and moderate physical activity as a valuable part of their daily lives.

-To meet this goal, the Clinton Jr. High School adopts this school wellness policy with the following commitments to implementing a coordinated approach to school health.
+To meet this goal, the Jones County School District adopts this school wellness policy with the following commitments to implementing a coordinated approach to school health.
 This policy is designed to effectively utilize school and community resources and to equitably serve the needs and interests of all students and staff, taking into consideration differences in culture.